tobyweston/blog/source/_posts/2017-03-01-standard-pi-setup.md

 ## Prevent Wifi Sleeping

 The `8192cu` based wifi dongles will often go to sleep if they're not getting any traffic.
 This means broken terminal sessions and general annoyances.
-Prevent it happening by adding the following to `/etc/modprobe.d/8192cu` (create the file if it doesn't already exist).
+Prevent it happening by adding the following to `/etc/modprobe.d/8192cu.conf`.
+Create the file if it doesn't already exist ([reference](https://www.raspberrypi.org/forums/viewtopic.php?f=28&t=44044&start=350)).

     options 8192cu rtw_power_mgnt=0 rtw_enusbss=0